Voiles

-Voiles is a composition by Claude Debussy for solo piano from 1909.
-It is the second piece in a set of twelve préludes published in 1910.
+Voiles is a musical composition for solo piano by French composer Claude Debussy that was composed in 1909.
+It is the second piece in Debussy's first book of préludes, published in 1910.
 The title may be translated as either veils or sails; both meanings can be connected to the musical structure (see below).

 Except for some mild, localized chromaticism and a short pentatonic passage, the entire piece uses the whole-tone scale.

 In their published form, the Préludes have their individual titles printed not at the start, but at the end—and in parentheses.

 Musical analysis

 The composition studies the whole-tone scale intensively, with the exception of a brief six-measure section in the pentatonic scale.

-The structure of the piece follows a ternary (A–B–A') form.
-A begins in m.
-1; B begins in m.
-42; and A' begins in m.
-48. This three-part form is articulated by the dynamic structure: A and A' have only soft dynamics (piano or softer), while B has a wider dynamic from piano to forte.
+The structure of the piece follows a variation on ternary (A–B–A′) form.
+A begins in bar 1; B begins in bar 42; and A′ begins in bar 48.
+This three-part form is articulated by the dynamic structure: A and A′ have only soft dynamics (piano or softer), while B has a wider dynamic from piano to forte.
 The B section is also set apart by a faster tempo and increased density of notes.
-Finally, the A and A' sections are characterized by a whole-tone scale, while the B section is characterized by an E-flat minor pentatonic scale.
-The whole-tone scale and the soft dynamics give the A and A' sections a mysterious and eerie mood.
+Finally, the A and A′ sections are characterized by a whole-tone scale, while the B section is characterized by the pentatonic scale.
+The whole-tone scale and the soft dynamics give the A and A′ sections a mysterious and eerie mood.
 In the B section, the louder dynamics, the faster passage, and the more consonant and familiar pentatonic scale give the listener a break from the eerie tone, allowing a brief moment of clarity.

 If interpreting the movement in light of "veils", the eerie, mysterious mood of the A section sounds veiled.
-The clearer, more open sound of the B section generates an impression that the veil is removed, but returns for the A' section.
-If one takes "sails" as a possible understanding of the title, that leads to a possible image of a becalmed ship in the A and A' sections, with the clearer, louder, brighter B section denoting a more open sea and sails full of wind.
-Generally however, there is no clear structure that the piece fits easily into; neither ternary form nor binary form fit in with the style of the piece.
-Some say (who?) that the pentatonic section forms the B part but, in truth, it is not clear enough to state it is definitely A–B–A. Others argue that it follows a rounded binary form more than ternary form due to the fact that there is an A part, B part and then another bit at the end, concluding all of his ideas.
+The clearer, more open sound of the B section generates an impression that the veil is removed, but returns for the A′ section.
+If one takes "sails" as a possible understanding of the title, that leads to a possible image of a becalmed ship in the A and A′ sections, with the clearer, louder, brighter B section denoting a more open sea and sails full of wind.
+Generally however, the structure of the piece is difficult to categorise.
+Some say that the pentatonic section forms the B part but, in truth, it is not clear enough to state it is definitely A–B–A. Others argue that it follows a rounded binary form more than ternary form due to the fact that there is an A part, B part and then another section at the end, concluding all of his ideas.